Softorage/Softorage/content/legal/privacy-policy.md

 ## Scope and Usage of Data

+### Third-party hosting and CDN

+We use [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/) for website hosting, and [Cloudflare CDN](https://www.cloudflare.com/cdn/) for website's content delivery.
+By vising Softorage and its affiliated websites, you agree that you have read and understood [GitLab's Privacy Policy](https://about.gitlab.com/privacy/) and  [Cloudflare's Privacy Policy](https://www.cloudflare.com/privacypolicy/).
+Both these companies take privacy very seriously, which we find in line with the heavy importance we attribute to our users' privacy.
+They also work diligently to keep up with best practices and processes continuously, to ensure GDPR compliance.

 ### Personal information you give to us

 Softorage collects data to operate this website.
 You provide some of this data directly, such as when you submit Investor Subscription form, Internship Application form, Research Application form, Contact us form, download gated assets form and microsite form.
 Typically, the contact information we collect is used by us to respond to your enquiry, or allow you to access specific account information.
 We may execute other activities such as marketing campaign, promotional communications for which consent is taken appropriately or another appropriate lawful basis for the processing is identified.